typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 The Typed Ember team shall normally make a recommendation within a week of the release of a new TypeScript version whether it should be adopted as a supported version by the community.

 Some TypeScript releases have bugs which last throughout the life of the release and are fixed only in the following release.
 This is not uncommon; the same is true of ember-source and ember-data.
-Critically, however, the role played by TypeScript in the development pipeline means that users -- including addon authors -- can safely wait for later releases.
+Critically, however, the role played by TypeScript in the development pipeline means that users—including addon authors—can safely wait for later releases.
 This is not *common*, but has happened enough times in recent TypeScript history (including 2.9–3.1, 3.5, and 3.8) that a recommended support matrix will minimize churn and pain in the ecosystem.

 Addon authors should *prefer* to follow guidance from the Typed Ember team about supported TypeScript versions.
 Addon authors *may* opt into supporting non-recommended versions, but the Typed Ember team will not commit to helping support TypeScript issues and bugs for addons which do so.
 (See [<b>Documenting supported versions</b>](#documenting-supported-versions) below.)